w3f/jamtestvectors/codec/README.md

 Protocol logic constraints are validated through dedicated STF test vectors and any other future vectors focused on logic testing.

-## Variable-length integers

-We provide variable-length encoding solely for the prefix of variable-length sequences.

-Although this may not be explicitly stated for some internal types within the encoded structures, we follow the guideline from the GP that immediately follows the variable-length definition.
-The relevant sentence is as follows:

-> *Note that at present this is utilized only in encoding the length prefix of variable-length sequences.*

 ## Vectors